alexanders89/programing_exercise/README.md

 Once the report class was built and tested I went to work building a class that can handle multiple url's as I didn't want this functionality in the one class.

 Once the working components were tested and functional I built a simple interface to take input from the user and run the test.

+Git commit history included.